sophos-iaas/chef-sophos-sg/README.md

-# SOPHOS Chef Cockbook
+# Sophos Chef Cookbook

 ## SG (Security Gateway - UTM 9)

-The SG recipies use the UTM 9 REST API to automate provisioning of the UTM.
+The SG recipes use the UTM 9 REST API to automate provisioning of the UTM.
-Basic requirement is, that the basic setup has been done before (will create the admin account etc.).
+Please make sure the basic setup is performed beforehand as it creates the required admin account.

 To find out how to configure the UTM 9 use the `confd-watch.plx -v` command.
-It will indicate create objects (o+), changed objects (oc), changed nodes (nc) and object deletions (o-).
+It will indicate created objects (o+), changed objects (oc), changed nodes (nc) and deleted objects (o-).
 Use the output to generate the recipes for your UTM
 instances:

-Note: in most cases you can omit empty values like: `Empty SCALAR`, `Empty ARRAY`, etc. Use `true` and `false` for `1` and `0` if its a status field.
+Note: In most cases you can omit empty values like: `Empty SCALAR`, `Empty ARRAY`, etc. Use `true` and `false` for `1` and `0` if it is a status field.

 ### Configuration

-To configure the utm, that will be configured with the chef recipies, one can use the following attributes:
+The following attributes can be used to configure the UTM with Chef recipes:

 #### URL

-The sophos sg url is the url to the UTM to configure, embed the username and password into the url.
+The Sophos SG URL is the URL to the UTM to configure, embed the username and password into the URL.
 Be sure to use the `https` scheme, the correct port (`4444`) and api path (`/api`).

     default['sophos']['sg']['url'] = 'https://admin:passwd@example.org:4444/api'